Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You plan to deploy several Azure virtual machines.
 You need to ensure that the services running on the virtual machines remain available if a single data center fails.
 What are two possible solutions?
-Each correct answer presents a complete solution

 - [x] Deploy the virtual machines to two or more availability zones.
 - [ ] Deploy the virtual machines to two or more resource groups.